zyedidia/flare/README.md

 * Fairly efficient.
 * Can format highlighted code as HTML output.

-See the `hcat` program in `./cmd/hcat` for an example that can highlight code files at the terminal or output highlighted HTML.
+See the `flare` program in `./cmd/flare` for an example that can highlight code files at the terminal or output highlighted HTML.